mmcgrana/zk/DESIGN.md

     children    list node children                                     | out
     help        show help                                              | out
                                                                        | out
-Run 'zk help <command>' for details.                                   | out 0
+Run 'zk help <command>' for details.                                   | out 2, (zk help = 0)
 ```

 ```
 $ zk help get
 Usage: zk get <path> [--watch]                                         | out
                                                                        | out
-Get reads the node data at the given path and writes it to stdout.
-If  | out --watch is used, waits for a change to the node before exiting.        | out
+Get reads the node data at the given path and writes it to stdout.     |out If --watch is used, waits for a change to the node before exiting.     | out
                                                                        | out
-Examples:                                                              | out
+Example:                                                               | out
                                                                        | out
-    $ zk get /foo                                                      | out
+    $ zk get /path                                                     | out
-    bar                                                                | out
-                                                                       | out
-    $ zk get /foo --watch                                              | out bar                                                                | out 0
+    bar                                                                | out 0
 ```